-The very first Arbor Day happened on April 10, 1872, in Nebraska City, Neb., because of Julius Sterling Morton, Grover Cleveland's Secretary of Agriculture and prominent Bourbon Democrat (political, economic and social conservative).
+So it’s fitting that the very first Arbor Day happened on April 10, 1872, in Nebraska City, Neb., because of Julius Sterling Morton, Grover Cleveland's Secretary of Agriculture and prominent Bourbon Democrat (political, economic and social conservative).

 Arbor Day inaugurators planted an estimated one million trees planted that day.

 Before you make your big Arbor Day purchase, do some studying.

 There are as many explanations of trees as symbols as there are cultures and religions, so build a mythology that works for you.

 Here in GreaterJax™, you can’t go very far wrong with these trees:

 - Bay Laurel – earth’s calling and glory